mlavi/calmbootcamp/udacity/hce/3/outline.md

       - Remember that AWS AMI, Security groups, and SSH keys are AWS region specific and must be provisioned already for use: Calm can consume these configurations, it will not create them: that would be an advanced topic outside the course scope.
       - Now the blueprints in your project can add and use AWS VM services in the enabled AWS regions
   - Concept (08-27): move L1 load balancing concepts here
+    - Discuss Add global load balancing via AWS App balancer or HAProxy
+    - Trigger scale in or out via webhook API
   - Concept (08-27): Architecting for access
     For the final project, we need the database to be on the public cloud so all web VMs (on-prem AHV and off-prem AWS) can reach it to update it unless we use a VPC, which is very advanced.
     I'll look at how we address global load balancing in L1 now and then augment in this context for hybrid load balancer.
     References: https://www.nutanix.com/go/10-steps-devops-at-scale
-  - EXERCISE/LAB: C3L3E1 Clone and modify Marketplace LAMP
+  - EXERCISE/LAB: C3L3E1 Clone and retrofit C2L5 blueprint or Marketplace LAMP/CentOS7?
       - Goal: configure a hybrid web tier blueprint: clone and localize web tier on AWS, rehost database on public cloud
       - Hybrid deployment to AHV+AWS
-      -   Add global load balancing via AWS App balancer or HAProxy
-      -   Scale in and out AWS, AHV
+      - Scale in and out AWS, AHV web tier
       - Deploy and test a hybrid deployment, scale AWS and AHV independently
-      -   Trigger scale in or out via webhook API
-      -   Repeat for Azure, GCP, Xi?
+      - Dropped: Repeat for Azure, GCP, Xi?
     - Concept: Calm Application Profiles, partX
       - Lesson learning objective: Configure an application profile to accommodate additional deployment scenarios.
       - Less is more: the problem with delegating everything